saanvivi/BANDIT-writeup/README.md

 exit -d
 ~~~

-cd: Used to change directory\
+`cd` Used to change directory\
-using ls here, gave us nothing as the file with the pw is hidden.
+using `ls` here, gave us nothing as the file with the pw is hidden.
 So, we used `ls -a`. `ls -a` will list all files, including hidden files.

 The password for the next level is: 2EW7BBsr6aMMoJ2HjW067dm8EgX26xNe